Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Sasaki in Kanji - Zangyo-Ninja

 The etymology is “small saki” (protruding small terrain) as a place name.
 Sasaki is the 13th common Japanese surname.
-Etymology of the Sasaki surname Originated from the area near Sasaki Shrine (formerly Sasaki) in Jorakuji, Azuchi-cho, Omihachiman City, Shiga Prefecture.
-This place name was recorded in the Nara period.
-The same place was in … Read More
+Hello, Mr. Sasaki.
+This is an explanation of the origin of the surname Sasaki, which is shared by your ancestors and friends.
+Originated from the area near Sasaki Shrine (formerly Sasaki) in Jorakuji, Azuchi-cho, Omihachiman … Read More

 vector